Qloozen/AdventOfCode/2023/day-06/readme.md

 **Optimization time:**

 Although I already had working code, I had the urge to find a better way.
-So if you actually look at how you actually brute force it you might see something like this for a single game (remember carge time + moving time == total time):
+So if you looked at how you actually brute force it you might see something like this for a single game (remember carge time + moving time == total time):

 <table>
   <tr>